Medicines and vaccines developed by the pharmaceutical industry are transforming the lives of millions of people, every day.

-The pharmaceutical industry is dedicated to developing effective vaccines that facilitate global health and economic benefits.
+The pharmaceutical industry is dedicated to developing effective vaccines that benefit people's health, the economy and society.

 Vaccination has saved more lives and prevented more serious diseases than any other advance in recent medical history.
 It has also enabled the economy to thrive and reduced the burden on the NHS.

 Vaccines take between 6 months and 3 years to manufacture.
 70% of that time is due to quality control.2

 The value to society of the first ten vaccines provided on the NHS is estimated to be £6.6 billion a year.3

 Over four years the UK contributed £1.44 billion to Gavi, the vaccine alliance, to vaccinate children living in the world's poorest countries.4